MrUnknown1v/MrUnknown1v.github.io/README.md

 ## License

-Copyright Sen Li, 2023.
+Copyright Maximus Perez 2025.
 Licensed under an MIT license.
 You can copy and mess with this template.